wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 5. Click **Next**.

-In the **REST API** dialog box that opens, you can specify whether you want to save the REST API configuration in a Choreo-managed repository or a repository managed by you.
-In this tutorial, let's select **Choreo-managed repository** and click **Create**.
+    In the **REST API** dialog box that opens, you can specify whether you want to save the REST API configuration in a Choreo-managed repository or a repository managed by you. **Choreo-managed repository** is selected by default.
+For this tutorial, let's leave this selection unchanged.

+6. Click **Create**.

     The `Statistics` REST API opens on a separate page.